RawEgg6/RawEgg6/README.md

 🌱 &nbsp;I'm on track for learning more about AI algos, Machine Learning, Product Development & Systems Design.\
 🚴 &nbsp;In my free time, I pursue cycling and reading about all the technical updates in the world of F1.\
-💬 &nbsp;Always open to collaborating on projects, volunteering, or just exchanging ideas about tech and innovation..\
+💬 &nbsp;Always open to collaborating on projects, volunteering, or just exchanging ideas about tech and innovation.
 ✉️ &nbsp;You can shoot me an email at vikramaditya.raunak@gmail.com!
 I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>